jjp400/run-buddy/README.md

 # Run Buddy (landing Page)
-A website that offers fitness training services.
+A website that offers fitness training services

 ## Built With
 * HTML